junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 He remembers standing right here watching Cas's body burning like this, three years ago, watching the body wrapped by the white curtain turning into chars, believing that would be the end of Cas.
 The pain almost destroyed him back then.
 He doesn't know how he survived that -- or maybe he wouldn't have, if Cas didn't come back.
 But he did, Cas came back.
 So maybe this time, luck can be on their side again?
 With some miracle and the new God on their side?

 Dean's knees give way.
-Jack startled.
+Jack is startled.
 "Dean!"

 Dean doesn't care about anything anymore, whatever social manner or how to face a new and highest celestial being or face a boy that is like his son.
 He can only think of one thing.

 "You have to bring him back."
 Dean chokes, looking up at the kid from low, pleading.
 "You're the God, Jack.
 I'd only ask this one thing from you and never trouble you again, but you *have* to bring Cas back."

-"Dean--" Jack holds his arms and helps him up, his eyes as clean as the kid used to be, as deep and sad just as Cas used to look.
+"Dean--" Jack holds his arms and helps him up, his eyes as clean and innocent as they used to be, as deep and sad just as Cas looked like, near the end.
 This is a miracle itself that Jack even looks like Cas.
 But what he says is a blow on Dean's head.

 Jack says, "I can't, Dean.
 I'm sorry.
 I tried, but it didn't work."

 *But he did it last time, even before he realized what he could do, didn't he?
-He must can do it again.* Dean thinks, hard, arguing, and telling him so.
+He must can do it again.* Dean thinks, hard, arguing, and tells him so.

-"God has no power in the Empty," Jack tells him, earnestly.
-"Not even I know how did my pray reach Cas and wake him up last time, maybe it's just because I wanted him back really, really badly."
+"God has no power in the Empty," Jack tells him, factually.
+"Not even I know how did my pray reach Cas and wake him up last time, maybe it's just because I wanted him back really, really bad."

-*But I want him back just as badly.
-And more.* Dean thinks, this time he doesn't speak out the answer.
+*But I want him back just as bad.
+And more.
+Must be more.* Dean thinks, this time he doesn't speak out the answer.

 "Okay."
 He says, instead.
 "Guess I'll just keep praying."